2015 ACC Men's Lacrosse Championship

 The 2015 ACC Men's Lacrosse Championship took place April 24–26 at PPL Park in Chester, Pennsylvania.
-The winner of the tournament received the Atlantic Coast Conference's automatic bid to the 2015 NCAA Division I Men's Lacrosse Championship.
 Four teams from the ACC competed in the single elimination competition.
 The seeds were based upon the teams' regular season conference record.

+The Syracuse Orange won the tournament and received the Atlantic Coast Conference's automatic bid to the 2015 NCAA Division I Men's Lacrosse Championship.

 Standings

 Only the top four teams in the ACC conference advanced to the Atlantic Coast Conference Tournament.